orisai/scheduler/docs/README.md

 ### Locked job event

-Executes when [lock](#locks-and-job-overlapping) for given job is acquired by another process
+Executes when [lock](#locks-and-job-overlapping) for given job is acquired by another process and therefore job does not execute

+- has [JobInfo and JobResult](#job-info-and-result) available as a parameter

 ```php
 use Orisai\Scheduler\Status\JobInfo;